OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

   - OWL format: Add an "owl:deprecated" annotation property with value of "true^xsd:boolean"
   - OBO format: Add an "is_obsolete: true" tag
 2) Prepend the string "obsolete " (including the space) to the term label
-  - NOTE: To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above.
+  - NOTE: To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above (that is, the exact string as shown, lowercase and space included, with no other punctuation before or after).
 Thus, the following are disallowed: "Obsolete {label}", "obsolete_{label}", "OBSOLETE {label}" (and variations thereof).
 3) Remove all existing logical axioms from the term
 4) Remove or replace all usages of the term elsewhere in the ontology